investutil/investutil-principal/README.md

 - Hugo

 ### Production Deployment

-The deployment process for the InvestUtil project involves using Cloudflare Pages for the frontend, Oracle ARM Cloud for the backend, and PostgreSQL with Supabase for the database.
-This section will be updated with detailed deployment instructions as the project progresses.
+The deployment process for the InvestUtil project involves multiple components:

+#### Frontend Deployment
+- Hosted on Cloudflare Pages
+- Automated deployment through GitHub Actions

+#### Backend Deployment
+Two deployment options are available:

+1. **Docker Compose (Development)**
+   - Simple deployment using Docker Compose
+   - Includes PostgreSQL database
+   - See `investutil-infra/docker/backend/` for configuration

+2. **Kubernetes (Production)**
+   - Full Kubernetes deployment
+   - Includes:
+     - Backend service deployment
+     - PostgreSQL StatefulSet
+     - ConfigMaps and Secrets management
+   - See `investutil-infra/k8s/backend/` for configuration

+#### Database
+- PostgreSQL with Supabase for production
+- Local PostgreSQL for development

 #### Architecture Diagram
 Below is a diagram illustrating the architecture and tech stack of the InvestUtil project: